vongomben/radio-game/README.md

 Great.
 You come to Shenzhen in November right? how far do you want to go in the rabbit hole of the **The Radio Game**?

 You could be many things:
-1) an Actor --> I come to SHZ to do my stuff, I like the idea. tell me what to do if somebody is asking me about something
+1) an **Actor** --> I come to SHZ to do my stuff, I like the idea. tell me what to do if somebody is asking me about something.
+[Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team you want to be part as an actor.
-2) a member of the organizing team.
-I want to help Davide be in the Control Room (which is probably going to be a table with some chairs :)
+2) a **member of the organizing team**.
+I want to help the team be in the Control Room (which is probably going to be a table with some chairs :) [Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team you want to be part as an organizer!
-3) a Producer of a node --> I have Xiaos, meshtastic radios etc. I know the drill.
+3) a **Producer of a node** --> I have Xiaos, meshtastic radios etc. I know the drill.
 I can make a full fledged in/out performance object that could be used in the event!
+[Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team how you want to sew this into an organic and complex, temporary mayhem.

 In the case of a Producer, these nodes are welcome:
 * a node that, doing a specific gesture🤌🏼, sends a message